otaviojava/jcassandra-book/06-java-driver.md

-> For each new project a good strategy would be to create it using the same skeleton.
+> For each new project, a good strategy would be to create it using the same skeleton.

 ## Using the Cassandra driver

-To start developing the code, the first step is to add the driver dependency within the file that manages the Maven dependencies, that is, the `pom.xml` inside the` dependencies` tag:
+To start developing the code, the first step is to add the driver dependency within the file that manages the Maven dependencies, that is, the `pom.xml` inside the `dependencies` tag:

 ```xml
 <dependency>